 It is essential that an up-to-date eye examination has been performed before the eye-tracking assessment.
 An eye examination can help to identify any focusing issues, binocular vision problems or health issues which may also be contributing to any reading difficulties.
 Please ensure any current spectacles are brought to your appointment.

 Treatment of reading difficulties with coloured overlays and precision tints

 For some people, the contrast between black letters and white paper causes overstimulation in part of their brain which causes reading to be difficult.
 By finding the perfect tint to help alleviate these symptoms reading can often be significantly improved.

 If the assessment shows a coloured overlay to improve your reading and eye-tracking, you will be able to take an overlay to use at school, work or home.
-The improvement to reading is often evident from day one (read Isaac's story below) but can also continue to improve further over time.
+The improvement in reading is often evident from day one (read Isaac's story below) but can also continue to improve further over time.
 After three months of use, if the overlay has been helpful, a further assessment will be conducted to measure the tint required for spectacle lenses (the overlay and spectacle colour differs).
 Having tinted lenses means you can use the tint for writing, board work and TV as well as reading.

 If the assessment indicates the need for spectacles or eye exercises, these can be prescribed immediately to start giving you the help you need.

 Book your Eye Tracking assessment today on 01634 757227

 Some of the clients who have been helped by eye-tracking and coloured overlay assessments

 Reading left Isaac in tears of frustration.
 Find out how just three weeks later he happily reads whole books.